ryantzor/Node-Schema-test/README.md

-# Node-Schema-test
+## Node-Schema-test
 This is a mini project to allow for post, put, get, and delete restful api functionality utilizing a mongodb

+Using this as a research project

-Requirements
+## Requirements
   Node/ NPM
   MongoDB

-Install
+## Install and run
-  npm install
+  install necessary node modules: 'npm install'

-  node server.js
+  run node server: node server.js (default = localhost:3000)

+  Make sure you have a local monogoDB running or connect to a mongoDB